Speakers 2025

 Photo:Nick Bradshaw/The Irish Times

 Ijoma Mangold, born in 1971 in Heidelberg, is a journalist, literary critic and author.
-He has worked for Die Zeit since 2009, previously for the Süddeutsche Zeitung and the Berliner Zeitung.
-His works include “Das deutsche Krokodil” (2017), “Der innere Stammtisch – Ein politisches Tagebuch” (2020) and “Die orange Pille” (2023).
+He has worked for Die Zeit since 2009.
+Works: »Das deutsche Krokodil« (2017), »Der innere Stammtisch« (2020) and »Die orange Pille« (2023).
 Recipient of the Berliner Preis für Literaturkritik.
-Since June 2025 he has been a member of the PEN Berlin board.
+Since June 2025 member of board of PEN Berlin.
 At the congress: introduction of the keynote speaker

 Holger Marcks